 Format:

-Class format is a combination of seminar and lecture, drawing from the book and supplementary readings provided by the instructor.
-Grading is based on class participation (via discussions and in-class presentation) as well as comprehension quizzes and term projects.
+Class format is primarily lecture-based, drawing from several books and supplementary readings provided by the instructor.
+Grading is based on 5 written assignments and 4 exams.

 Textbook: